Nuclear spin coherence in superconducting Nb$_3$Sn: Results

-In the superconducting state, the Redfield component is gapped out in the low temperature limit following the behavior of $T_{1i}$, measured independently and shown in the inset to Fig.~\ref{T2_Exp+Gau}.
-The dipolar component remains non-zero in the low temperature limit as expected, consistent with the low temperature limit of Sample 1.
-The Gaussian component decreases toward zero as the temperature decreases, and the Lorentzian component dominates.
-We attribute this to a modification of the indirect exchange interaction in the superconducting state.
-This new result may be important for understanding the nature of competition between superconductivity and magnetic RKKY interactions in metallic systems.
+In the superconducting state, the Redfield component is gapped out in the low temperature limit following the behavior of $T_{1i}$, Fig.~\ref{T2_Exp+Gau}(a).
+The dipolar component remains non-zero in the low temperature limit, still an order of magnitude less than the direct dipole value, consistent with the results of Sample 1; however, predominantly of Lorentzian character.
+The Gaussian component decreases with temperature toward zero, apparently reflecting the decrease in quasiparticle density.
+We also attribute this to a modification of the indirect exchange interaction in the superconducting state.
+This new result is important for understanding the interplay between superconductivity and magnetic RKKY interactions in metallic systems.

-Comparing the $T_2^{-1}$ result between Sample 1 and Sample 2, we found that Sample 2 does not exhibit a jump at $T_c$.
-Furthermore, the temperature dependence in the superconducting state also appears to be missing a contribution from vortex dynamics.
-This suggests that vortices are pinned in Sample 2 in contrast to Sample 1, at least on the kHz time scale.
-From the sample parameters, we know that Sample 2 has a higher critical field and critical temperature (Supplementary Materials) and is closer to being stoichiometric.
-Comparisons with other superconducting properties of the two samples is beyond the scope of this work.